michaeleze/news-feed-app/README.md

 Use the search functionality to find specific news articles.
 Apply filters to narrow down the news articles based on categories, sources, and dates.

+### Pitfalls in Using the Application

+- The filtering logic for source and category isn't fully functional as well as the personalize newsfeed due to limited time.
+- No test added due to limited time

 ### Contributing

 Contributions to the News Feed App are welcome!
 If you have suggestions or improvements, please fork the repository and create a pull request.